-Dr Richard Hull is a Consultant Nephrologist at King’s College Hospitals NHS Foundation Trust.
-He studied medicine at the University of Cambridge and gained his membership of the Royal College of Physicians during his early postgraduate training at the Oxford Radcliffe Hospitals NHS Trust.
-He went on to complete his specialist training in Renal Medicine in the South Thames Renal Programme.
-During this time he completed his PhD as a Wellcome Trust Clinical PhD fellow at the MRC Clinical Sciences Centre, Imperial College.
+Dr Richard Hull is a Consultant Kidney Specialist or Nephrologist at New Victoria Hospital and his NHS practice St George's University Hospitals NHS Foundation Trust.
+He studied medicine at the University of Cambridge.
+He completed his specialist training in Renal Medicine within the South Thames Renal Programme.
+During this time he completed his PhD as a Wellcome Trust Clinical PhD Fellow at the MRC Clinical Sciences Centre, Imperial College.

 = Alternate weeks